Anomalous phase shift and superconducting diode effect in Josephson junctions via thin films of rare-earth intermetallic magnets: Tight-binding model for description of electronic subsystem of

 Let us comment on the obtained number of hopping elements (141).
 At first glance, it seems that this number is huge and clearly excessive.
 It is produced by two conduction bands [($I$)-($I$), ($II$)-($II$), ($I$)-($II$)], 4 types of interaction (kinetic energy, spin-orbit interaction and exchange field of two types) and twelve nearest hops.
+It is worth noting that these 12 ``neighbours” merely provide an efficient means to construct a Hamiltonian that accurately reproduces the electronic structure near the Fermi level obtained from DFT calculations, while also enabling the solution of inhomogeneous superconducting problems for the material in question using standard methods of superconductivity theory, such as the Bogoliubov–de Gennes and Gor’kov equations.
 In the classical method of localized Wannier functions, the number of necessary nearest hops turns out to be significantly smaller, but such a procedure must take into account many electron bands at once (ideally all of them, although not necessarily).
 Due to the presence of only two bands in our consideration, the corresponding wave functions become less localized -- as a result, there is no excess of parameters here.
 Again, unlike direct wannierization, which assumes taking into account all possible terms in the Hamiltonian, we, using the physical properties of a specific band structure, have restricted ourselves to the necessary minimum.
 To summarize, the number of parameters used is actually very small for a successful description of such a complex band structure.
 Since it is clearly seen that the wave functions are not strongly localized, the $\rm k\cdot \rm p$ method would probably require fewer parameters, however, it cannot be further used for finite-size structure calculations using the BdG technique.